ukb-dt/ethos-a/index.md

 **Conscious of boundaries** = the gift madness gave you after it took its pound(s) of flesh.

 You can return.
 You can strive.
 You can branch.
-But now you know the √|d²E_x/dt²| term isn't optional—it's structural.
+But now you know the $√\mid d²E_x/dt²\mid$ term isn't optional—it's structural.
 It's *protective*.

 How does that consciousness of boundaries change what you're building now?
 What does the next cycle look like with that knowledge encoded?